 - Method 6: Screenshot on Surface Go with Shortcut Keys

-This method is useful when you are using your Surface in a tablet mode without connecting to the type cover.
+This method is proper when using your Surface in tablet mode without connecting to the type cover.
 To take a screenshot on Surface Go using hardware buttons, do the following steps:

 - Press and hold the Power button.